-The group has >20 years of activity in improving our understanding of the pathogenesis and clinical management of the arthritic diseases cause by alphaviruses such as chikungunya virus and Ross River virus.
-The group developed the first adult wild-type mouse model of chikungunya virus arthritis, which continues to be used by collaborators and biotech companies to test potential new interventions (eg vaccines and anti-inflammatory drugs).
+The group has over 25 years of activity in improving our understanding of the immunopathogenesis and clinical management of the arthritic diseases cause by alphaviruses such as chikungunya virus and Ross River virus.
+The group developed the first adult wild-type mouse model of chikungunya virus arthritis and has used these models to gain new insights into the factors that contribute to viral infection and inflammatory disease.
+The models are also used in collaboration with industry to test potential new interventions (e.g. vaccines, anti-inflammatory drugs, anti-viral drugs).

-- Research and development on chikungunya (PDF): Article in International Innovation.
+- Research and development on chikungunya : Article in International Innovation (PDF) .

-- As humanity destroys the planet, will the planet fight back with disease or will it be concreted over before it gets the chance?
-(PDF): Woodford presentation.
+- As humanity destroys the planet, will the planet fight back with disease or will it be concreted over before it gets the chance? : Woodford presentation (PDF) .

-- Biomedical Biotech Research in Queensland (PDF): Austrade’s BioLuncheon Series, EMBL, Heidelberg, Germany, 27 Nov 2012.
+- Biomedical Biotech Research in Queensland: Austrade’s BioLuncheon Series, EMBL, Heidelberg, Germany.
+(PDF) .